open-telemetry/opentelemetry-specification/post-ga-workflow.md

 - SDK changes.
 - Semantic conventions for new libraries.

-The `master` branch will always contain the latest changes, and branches will be used to track published releases.
+The `main` branch will always contain the latest changes, and branches will be used to track published releases.

 API-breaking changes can be accepted under `experimental` subdirectories.